 - About 95% of activities are automated.

-- With a full NetDevOps change process model, networking activities and the handoffs between them have shifted to become primarily automated and coordinated via pipeline.
+- With a full GitOps change process model, networking activities and the handoffs between them have shifted to become primarily automated and coordinated via pipeline.
 This extends the benefits of automation from network engineers alone to every piece of the entire process.

 - Network change processes are faster end-to-end and more consistent across every stage of building and deployment.

-Implement CI/CD Pipelines For Networking With Itential
+Implement GitOps For Networking With Itential